pflooky/data-caterer-docs/docs/roadmap/roadmap.md

     - File exists
     - Data exists via SQL expression
     - Pause
+- Extend validation types
+    - Aggregates (sum of amount per account is > 500)
+    - Ordering (transactions are ordered by date)
+    - Relationship (at least one account entry in history table per account in accounts table)
+    - Data profile (how close the generated data profile is compared to the expected data profile)
 - Alerting
 - Overriding tasks
     - Can customise tasks without copying whole schema definitions